Don’t Just Quit! Take Time to Consider a Promotional Modeling Career

 This tutorial covers a different type of model.
-Learn how to get started with a promotional modeling career, this could be the answer if you are not into runway.
+Learn how to get started with a promotional modeling career if you are not where you want to be.
+Promo modeling could be the answer if you are not into runway.

-Many of the female models I’ve had come through my studio are aware of only a few different types of careers and employment opportunities.
+Many of the female models who have come through my photography studio are aware of only a few different types of careers and employment opportunities.

-You know ’em – they are high fashion (magazine type), runway and catalog.
+You know ’em!
+These types are high fashion modeling (magazine type), runway and catalog.
 But, what about the “other” model?

-Yes, I’m speaking of taking the alternative route into promotional modeling jobs and you might be surprised that you really like it once you get a taste for it.
+I’m speaking of taking the alternative route into promotional modeling jobs.
+You might be surprised that you really like the promo field once you get a taste for it.

-In a quick word, and often referred to as promo, trade show or event modeling, promotional is where you might be handing out business cards, brochures, etc. at events, outside a store, in the mall, etc.
+Promotional modeling is often referred to as promo, trade show or event modeling.
+Jobs in this field might include handing out business cards, brochures, etc. at events, outside a store, in the mall, etc.

 Or, you could be running a booth at an industry trade show.

-This may not sound as appealing as the glamorous catwalk but you can earn some good money when you accept these types of jobs.
-And, some girls and young women actually make this their career choice.
+This may not sound as appealing as the glamorous catwalk but you can earn some good money when you accept these types of promotional jobs.
+Some young women actually make promo modeling their career choice.

 But, in reality, very few ever realize this dream.
-But, as you will see in this beginner promo modeling section, there is hope for the rest who want to work as a model.
+As you will see in this beginner promo modeling section, there is hope for the rest who want to work as a model.

 Requirements for promo models

-First and foremost, you need to look in the mirror and make sure you are an attractive person (not like the runway type) who has a great smile, good complexion and hair.
+First and foremost, you need to look in the mirror and make sure you are an attractive person (not like the runway type).
+You’ll need a great smile, good complexion and hair.

 You don’t have to be super tall but the average height of a promotional model is about 5’6″,